matomo-org/developer-documentation/docs/form-analytics/setup.md

 <form id="cloud_login">...</form>
 ```

 If your form does not have any of these attributes, we recommend setting such an attribute.
-If you you can neither set a form `name`
+If you can neither set a form `name`
-nor a form `id`, you will be still able to track the form if there is only one form on your page.
+nor a form `id`, you will still be able to track the form if there is only one form on your page.
 To track such a form go to
 "Administration => Forms" and create a new form.
 There you can define one or multiple pages that you want to track into this
 newly created form.